Coronavirus: Our database of information and links is designed to help employers during the crisis. Our Urgent messages page has the latest updates.

 9.4.2 Further information on the requirements of CDG and ADR can be found on the HSE website.

-9.7.3 Cylinder identification, colour coding and labelling requirements (TIS6) can be downloaded for free from the British Compressed Gas Association website.
+9.7.3 Gas cylinder identification.
+Label and colour coding requirements (TIS6) can be downloaded for free from the British Compressed Gas Association website

-188.8.131.52 The HSE has published a leaflet Working safely with acetylene (INDG327) and the British Compressed Gases Association (BCGA) has a useful leaflet on carrying gas cylinders in vehicles, as well as a wider range of publications that may be helpful.
-The Liquid Petroleum Gas Association (LPGA) has also published its Carriage of LPG cylinders by road (CoP27)
+220.127.116.11 The HSE has published a leaflet Working safely with acetylene (INDG327) and the British Compressed Gases Association (BCGA) has a useful leaflet Carriage of small quantities of gas cylinders as vehicles as well as a wider range of publications that may be helpful:

 9.9.2 For further information on legislation and other resources, including guidance and incident reports, refer to the HSE website.